usgpo/cataloging-records/README.md

 ## CGP MARC Record Sets
-Six months of catalog records are available, representing the monthly output of the Library Technical Services (LTS) cataloging staff.
-Each month has a UTF-8 and a MARC-8 file available for download.
+Six monthly sets of new and updated catalog records are available in both UTF-8 and MARC-8 formats.
 The naming conventions of the files are as follows: “**cataloging_records-YYYYMM_####_format.mrc**”.
 The abbreviation YYYYMM stands for the year and month, and #### represents the number of bibliographic records in the record set.
 Format indicates if the character set is either UTF-8 or MARC-8.

 Each of the files includes the following categories of bibliographic records:
    * Records created/updated by the LTS staff with valid OCLC numbers